KRIPPLY/KripplysPDFDownloader/README.md

 Public Release V1.0.0 09/01/2024

-HOW TO START THIS PROJECT: With java installed, open a command line in the KripplysPDFDownloader folder.
+HOW TO START THE PROGRAM: With java installed, open a command line in the KripplysPDFDownloader folder.
-Type "java -jar KripplysPDFDownlaoder.jar" hit enter to run.
+<br>In your command line type:
+>java -jar KripplysPDFDownloader.jar

+<br> hit ***ENTER*** to start the program.

 AUTHORS: Kripply.com